codemachin/TotalSolutions/README.md

 		~ Default JWT expiry time is set to 30 minutes.
 	7) Single page application.
 	8) Pure stateless REST apis.
+	9) In this system there can be multiple admins
+	10) If user replies all the admins of the system will get notification.
+	11) if Admin replies then the user will recieve a message.

 ## Extra features